munificent/craftinginterpreters/book/closures.md

 for the current function from innermost to outermost.
 If we don't find the variable in that function, we assume the variable must be a global.
 We don't consider the local scopes of enclosing functions -- they get skipped right over.
-The first change then is inserting a resolution step for those outer local scopes.
+The first change, then, is inserting a resolution step for those outer local scopes.

 ^code named-variable-upvalue (3 before, 1 after)